 Airflow tests were done using an anemometer on the extension tube and nozzle.

-I used 100 grams for the sand on hard floort test to measure how well it picks up sand.
-This experiment was done twice for consistency purposes.
+I used 100 grams for the sand on hard floors test to measure how well it picks up sand.
+I did the test twice for better consistency.

 Introduction to the Dyson Micro 1.5KG and V15 Detect

-After launching the V15 Detect, I wasn’t sure what Dyson would do to improve upon it.
+After launching the V15 Detect, I wasn’t sure what Dyson would do to improve it.

 Every variant has something new, so this detour was a bit surprising for me.

-First was the Omni Glide with its 360-degree (what Dyson coins “omnidirectional”) steering.
+First was the Omni Glide’s 360-degree (what Dyson coins “omnidirectional”) steering.

 Then comes the Micro 1.5KG, their lightest cordless vacuum to date at 3.3 pounds.